Special Educational Needs and Disabilities

 What are Special Educational Needs and Disabilities?

 A young person has a special educational need if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-SEN is also relevant to those students who are considered ‘gifted and talented’ and may need extra support to stretch them.
+SEND is also relevant to those students who are considered ‘gifted and talented’ and may need extra support to stretch them.

 Special Educational Provision at Palma College

-This is educational provision for students with SEN which is additional to, or otherwise different from, provision made generally for students undertaking the same course.
+This is educational provision for students with SEND which is additional to, or otherwise different from, provision made generally for students undertaking the same course.
 This excludes catch up provision the College is making for students who are underachieving (e.g. English language sessions) but includes different provision without which a student is unable to learn (e.g. preparing modified resource materials for a student with dyslexia).
-Students who have SEN should have visited an educational psychologist to have a diagnosis confirmed if they require exam accommodations.
+Students who have SEND should have visited an educational psychologist to have a diagnosis confirmed if they require exam accommodations.
 At Palma College, qualified staff offer additional support classes to individuals and also keep the teaching staff up to date with specific needs.
 When an educational psychologist’s report recommends specific help during examinations the College can arrange this with the examination board in the UK.

 Specific Learning Difficulties